rachelambda/rtef/docs/README.md

 2. This is also a public GitHub repository, and this report might end up being a useful resource for another, future, programmer.

 The actual report is in [report.md](report.md)

+The rough planning for the project is available in [planning.md](planning.md)